If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Oberösterreich||Upper Austria|

-Linz is situated at an altitude of 266 m on the river Danube where the river enters the Linz plains.
+Linz is situated at an elevation of 266 m on the river Danube where the river enters the Linz plains.

 The capital of Austria's state of Upper Austria has a population of about 203,000 inhabitants.